Frequently Asked Questions

 Housing: When will we find out about our room assignment and who our roommate is?

-Housing confirmations are given to incoming students at New Student Days in July.
+Housing confirmations are emailed to incoming students' SMCM email accounts in early July.
 Housing confirmations are sent to returning students in late July or early August.
 The housing confirmation will contain your room assignment, Campus Center mailbox assignment, your campus phone extension, and the name(s), address(es), phone number(s), and e-mail address(es) of your roommate(s).
 We strongly encourage you to contact your roommate ASAP in order to get to know each other, determine who will bring what to your shared room, etc.

 Housing: Can I bring my cat or dog to live with me on campus?